 Our board-certified surgeons have been performing total joint replacements since 1971.
 That experience means outstanding care for our patients every day.

-Quality also is reflected in our low orthopedic infection rate, our patients’ short length of stay in the hospital and very low rates of complications compared to national averages.
+Quality also is reflected in our low orthopaedic infection rate, our patients’ short length of stay in the hospital and very low rates of complications compared to national averages.
 These statistics are important to us for one reason: They stand for patients.
 And we’re determined to give our patients the very best chance for a recovery free from complications.

-Surgery is performed in our surgery/ambulatory care facility For your convenience, all post-operative orthopedic services are fully integrated on one patient-care floor.
+Surgery is performed in our surgery/ambulatory care facility For your convenience, all post-operative orthopaedic services are fully integrated on one patient-care floor.
 In addition, we know how important it is to keep lines of communication open, talking frequently to family and friends before and after surgery.

-Orthopedic and Extended Recovery Unit To Get You Moving Again
+Orthopaedic and Extended Recovery Unit To Get You Moving Again

 It may come as a surprise to you that total joint replacement patients are encouraged to get up and start moving again as soon as possible after surgery.